Lilchef/jira-time-logger/README.md

 # JIRA Time Logger #

+**NOTE: this application is deprecated.
+It can no longer connect to JIRA.
+Use the [Chrome Extension](https://github.com/Lilchef/jira-time-logger-chrome) version instead**

 This is a little app to help you log your time in [Atlassian's JIRA](https://www.atlassian.com/software/jira) software.

 It acts as a stopwatch to monitor the length of time you've worked on something and then allows you to quickly log that time to JIRA.